HeinrichLowe/NSN-Back/README.md

 However, as the code is updated and that assistance is no longer needed, this 'dead code' will obviously be removed accordingly.

+Due to the code refactoring, the tests have become outdated and will need to be updated in the future.

 Thank you for your understanding.